ergoplatform/ergo-dex/docs/dex-blog-post.md

 and the name is given using label on the box itself, rather than on the arrow.

-The `Swap` transaction spends two boxes `bid` and `ask` using the `!swap` spending path, however unlike `!cancel` the conditions on the path are not specified.
+The `Swap` transaction spends two boxes `bid` and `ask` using the `!swap` spending path, however unlike `!cancel` the conditions on the path are omitted.
 This is where the `bid ?` and `ask ?` prefixes come into play, so the conditions on the `buyerOut` and `sellerOut` boxes are moved to the `!swap` spending path of the `bid` and `ask` boxes correspondingly.